gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/connected-apps-gij-cloud.md

 <!-- FEATURES: USER SETTINGS -->

-The Connected apps section displays which integrated apps connect with Git Integration for Jira.
+The Connected apps section shows which integrated apps connect with Git Integration for Jira.

 ![](/wp-content/uploads/gij-gitcloud-user-settings-connected-apps.png)

-Use the toggle switch to enable or disable GitKraken integration with the Git Integration for Jira Cloud app.
+Toggle the switch to enable or disable GitKraken integration with the Git Integration for Jira Cloud app.

-When enabled, this feature adds deep linking that opens commits, branches, tags, and repositories directly in the GitKraken git client from the following locations:
+When enabled, deep linking lets you open commits, branches, tags, and repositories directly in the GitKraken git client from these locations:

 ![](/wp-content/uploads/gij-gitcloud-jira-issue-branches-deep-links-2025.png)